Thirteen gems from the Barclay James Harvest back catalogue

 (Image credit: Polydor Records)

 But when it comes to prog, there's no argument.
 Take a bow Barclay James Harvest!
-Founded in Oldham in 1966 by guitarist/vocalist John Lees, bassist/vocalist Les Holroyd, drummer/percussionist Mel Pritchard and keyboardist/vocalist Stuart "Woolly" Wolstenholme, BJH went on to create a series of excellent albums in the melodic and symphonic prog vein, creating several biona fode prog classics along the way.
+Founded in Oldham in 1966 by guitarist/vocalist John Lees, bassist/vocalist Les Holroyd, drummer/percussionist Mel Pritchard and keyboardist/vocalist Stuart "Woolly" Wolstenholme, BJH went on to create a series of excellent albums in the melodic and symphonic prog vein, creating several bona fode prog classics along the way.

-They played to a quarter of a million people in old West Berlin at a free concert in 1980 (immortalised in the bands 1982 live album Berlin: A Concert For The People) and were the first Western rock band to perform in an open-air concert in East Germany two years before the Berlin Wall fell, to 170,000 in 1987 (released as Glasnost in 1988).
+They played to a quarter of a million people in old West Berlin at a free concert in 1980 (immortalised in the band's 1982 live album Berlin: A Concert For The People) and were the first Western rock band to perform in an open-air concert in East Germany two years before the Berlin Wall fell, to 170,000 in 1987 (released as Glasnost in 1988).

 The band now exists in two camps, John Lees Barclay James Harvest and Barclay James Harvest featuring Les Holroyd, following an acrimonious split in 1988, and drummer Mel Pritchard sadly died in 2004 and Woolly Wolstenholme in 2010.